Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 ## Project Status
 - The Analysis and evaluation of 3 machine algorithms were done on student feedback data set and obtained good accuracy score for the Random Forest model.
 - But for the predicting the sentiment on the real time reviews we need to convert the feedback input into the same sequence done in data prepartion steps.
-So, need to find better alernative to get predition easily.
+So, need to find better alernative to get predition easily
 - For better understanding the project refer to the ipynb file in the repository refer this [Code Document](https://github.com/Raju9936/Analysing-Student-Feedback-using-Machine-Learning/blob/main/StudentFeedbackML.ipynb)